ex-aws/ex_aws_dynamo/README.md

 ### Integration tests (optional)

-The tests in `test/lib/dynamo/integration_test.exs` will attempt to run against a running local instance of DynamoDB - in order to run these tests, you will need both a running local instance of DynamoDB as well as a `config/test.exs` file (currently gitignored) formatted like so:
+The tests in `test/lib/dynamo/integration_test.exs` will attempt to run against a running local instance of DynamoDB - in order to run these tests, you will need both a running local instance of DynamoDB as well as a `config/test.exs` file (currently .gitignored) formatted like so:

 `config/test.exs`
 ```elixir